fbpx

 Get physical.
 Start trying new activities to get you to moving.
 Join a kickball league or start a routine of an evening walk.
 Instead of sitting on the couch after a meal try something active you both enjoy.

 Celebrate success.
-If you set the goal to cook 4-5 times a week at home, go enjoy yourself and eat out!
-When you start to feel restricted or burnt out on cooking it can cause you to binge.
+If you set the goal to cook 4-5 times a week at home, it’s important to make time to eat out if you enjoy it!
+When you start to feel restricted or burnt out on cooking that can put extra pressure on making sustainable changes.

 Remember it’s what you do the majority of the time to fuel and exercise your body that makes a sustainable change.
 Work together and start with small changes!
 Sometimes couples are not always on the same page with their health goals but that doesn’t mean they have to do it alone.
 Couples nutrition therapy isn’t done overnight, remember to have patience.